Updated August, 2019

 Expenses are the cost of resources used up or consumed by the activities of the business.
 For example, seed corn is an expense of a farm business because it is used up in the production process.
-Resources such as a machine whose useful life is more than one year is used up over a period of years.
+Resources, such as a machine whose useful life is more than one year are used up over a period of years.
 Repayment of a loan is not an expense, it is merely a cash transfer between the business and the lender.

-Profitability is measured with an “income statement”.
+Profitability is measured with an "income statement".
 This is essentially a listing of income and expenses during a period of time (usually a year) for the entire business.
-Information File Your Net Worth Statement includes - a simple income statement analysis.
+Information File Your Farm Income Statement includes - a simple income statement analysis.
 An Income Statement is traditionally used to measure profitability of the business for the past accounting period.
-However, a “pro forma income statement” measures projected profitability of the business for the upcoming accounting period.
+However, a "pro forma income statement" measures projected profitability of the business for the upcoming accounting period.
 A budget may be used when you want to project profitability for a particular project or a portion of a business.

 Reasons for Computing Profitability

 Whether you are recording profitability for the past period or projecting profitability for the coming period, measuring profitability is the most important measure of the success of the business.
 A business that is not profitable cannot survive.
 Conversely, a business that is highly profitable has the ability to reward its owners with a large return on their investment.

 Increasing profitability is one of the most important tasks of business managers.
 Managers constantly look for ways to change the business to improve profitability.
 These potential changes can be analyzed with a pro forma income statement or a Partial Budget.
 Partial budgeting allows you to assess the impact on profitability of a small or incremental change in the business before it is implemented.